 - For iOS: APNs key registered

-Android in particular won’t do phone auth at all without SHA-1.
+Android in particular will not do phone auth at all without SHA-1.
 This is because Firebase integrates with the Play Integrity API for app integrity verification.
+Firebase needs to confirm that the app making the authentication request is actually the app registered in the Firebase project — and the SHA-1/SHA-256 fingerprint is the mechanism for that verification.

 # Extract SHA-1 from upload keystore